Joseph Colombo: First Colombo War

 In late November 1961, Joe Gallo was sentenced to seven-to-fourteen years in prison for murder.
 On June 6, 1962, Profaci died and was succeeded by longtime underboss Joseph Magliocco.
 In 1963, Joseph Bonanno, the head of the Bonanno crime family, made plans to assassinate several rivals on the Mafia Commission—bosses Tommy Lucchese, Carlo Gambino, and Stefano Magaddino, as well as Frank DeSimone.
 Bonanno sought Magliocco's support, and Magliocco readily agreed.
 Bonanno was not only bitter from being denied a seat on the Commission, but he and Profaci had been close allies for over 30 years prior to Profaci's death.
 Bonanno's audacious goal was to take over the Commission and make Magliocco his right-hand man.
 Magliocco was assigned the task of killing Lucchese and Gambino, and gave the contract to one of his top hit men, Colombo but he revealed the plot to its targets.
 The other bosses quickly realized that Magliocco could not have planned this himself.
 Remembering how close Bonanno was with Magliocco (and before him, Profaci), as well as their close ties through marriages, the other bosses concluded Bonanno was the mastermind.
 The Commission summoned Bonanno and Magliocco to explain themselves.
 Fearing for his life, Bonanno went into hiding in Montreal, leaving Magliocco to deal with the Commission.
 Badly shaken and in failing health, Magliocco confessed his role in the plot.
 The Commission spared Magliocco's life, but forced him to retire as Profaci family boss and pay a $50,000 fine.
 As a reward for turning on his boss, Colombo was awarded the Profaci family.

 At the age of 41, Colombo was one of the youngest crime bosses in the country.
 He was also the first American-born boss of a New York crime family.
 When NYPD detective Albert Seedman (later the NYPD chief of detectives) called Colombo in for questioning about the death of one of his soldiers, Colombo came to the meeting without a lawyer.
 He told Seedman, "I am an American citizen, first class.
 I don't have a badge that makes me an official good guy like you, but I work just as honest for a living."
 On May 9, 1966, Colombo was sentenced to 30 days in jail for contempt by refusing to answer questions from a grand jury about his financial affairs.

+In September 1966 he was arrested along with twelve others after attending the La Stella Restaurant meeting.
+All thirteen men were arrested and charged with "consorting with known criminals", each had bail set at $100,000.
+The sum total of their bail, $1,300,000, was paid the next day by a bail bondsman with no collateral.
+They were subsequently released.